quzhi1/KomposePlayground/README.md

 Now it is running!

-Following are copy pasted from https://github.com/andrew-jung/gcp-pubsub-emulator
+Below are copy pasted from https://github.com/andrew-jung/gcp-pubsub-emulator
 - Create a topic: PUT http://localhost:8085/v1/projects/test/topics/cats where cats is a new topic name and test is the project.
 - Get project topics GET http://localhost:8085/v1/projects/test/topics
 - Subscribe to topic: PUT http://localhost:8085/v1/projects/test/subscriptions/test-sub where test-sub is the subscription name